drakeballard/anchorman/README.md

   - Washington Post
   - Economist
   - LA/NY Times
-  - Youtube
   - CNBC
   - BBC
-  - NPR
+  - Etc.

-## The application will have two separate users:
+## The application will be operated via a single user:
-  - Editor
   - Readers